LedgerHQ/ledger-live/docs/derivation.md

 `segwit_on_legacy` and `legacy_on_segwit` are ways to recover from classical user mistake of having sent funds on a Segwit addressed derived on a legacy account, or reversely.
 That way allows these users to create (in advanced mode way) the accounts to recover the funds.

-The returned value really different for each coin, because some coins supports segwit some don't, same for native segwit.
+The returned values differ for each coin, because some coins supports segwit some don't, same for native segwit.
 Some coins also are **hard fork of Bitcoin** which force us to support a special derivation (we called `"unsplit"`, because it's the derivation path before splitting the funds out of the parent derivation path).

 `""` defacto means "BIP 44" with the default settings of purpose=44.
 We even can have some coins that don't support BIP 44 (example of Tezos which only was supporting hardened path when it was integrated) so we sometimes will have dedicated path.